turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 const [state, setState] = useInterstate('size', 9).both();
 ```

+It also works with [the multi-state call interface](#useinterstatekey1-initvalue1-key2-initvalue2).

 ## Important notes

 There are some limitations to using `useInterstate` that, when being broken, may lead to errors.